Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 4. FAQ section

+# **Testing**

-# **User Stories**
+## **User Stories**

-Client goals for this website are:
+### *From the client point of view:*

-1. To inspire users that want to escape from the city and visit one of the WWOOFing hosts- in this case the Torsi Villa
+1. I would like to inspire users that want to escape from the city and visit one of the WWOOFing hosts- in this case the Torsi Villa

-2. To provide some basic information on what to expect from this way of travelling
+I've chosen to use images with warm colors and overall images displaying positive emotions to reach this goal.

+2. I would like to provide first time users and potential WWOOFErs with a sense of safety and security.

+To provide this, I 've chosen to not inform the public with the location of the Villa and incourage them to send an enquiry first.

-3. To create a sense of community and long-lasting memories through the Gallery page
+3. I would like to create a sense of community and encourage previous WWOOFers to come back.

-First-time user goals of this website are:
+A direct message from the client was added in the 'Gallery Page' to achieve this.

+### *From first-time and returning user point of view:*

-1. To be able to navigate the site without issues
+1. As a user I would like to navigate the site without issues

+I was able to achieve this by using the navigation bar and internal links found in the website.

-2. To have a better understanding of what WWOOFing is
+2. As a user I would like to have a better understanding of what WWOOFing is

+I was able to achieve this by reading the content of the first paragraph in the Home page - in future release, this will also be achieved through the content of the FAQs page.

-3. To check credibility and previous user feedbacks on Grape Escape social media pages
+3. As a user I would like to check credibility and previous user feedbacks on Grape Escape social media pages

-Returning User goals are:
-1. To easily find useful information about WWOOFing and what this host can offer
+I was able to achieve this by the feedbacks left from previous wwoofers in the Gallery page and by clicking on the social media icons in the footer.

-2. To find a helpful guidelines on what to expect from this experience
+4. As a user I would like to find a helpful guidelines on what to expect from this experience

+I was able to achieve this through the content of 'About Us' section

-3. To be able to directly enquiry and receive content from the hosts and his small team
+5. As a user I would like to be able to directly enquiry and receive content from the hosts and his small team

+I was able to do this by filling in the form in the 'Get Started' page

 # **UX**